datagrok-ai/public/help/domains/chem/cheminformatics.md

 * _Chemical properties_, _descriptors_, and _fingerprints_ can be extracted on the fly.
-* _Predictive models_, accepting molecular structures as their input, can be trained, assessed, executed, deployed, reused by other scientists, and incorporated in pipelines or info panels.<!--corr: what is info panel? a link/description needed --> Predictive models for _toxicity_ and _drug-likeness_ are also supported.
+* _Predictive models_, accepting molecular structures as their input, can be trained, assessed, executed, deployed, reused by other scientists, and incorporated in pipelines or [info panels](../../discover/info-panels.md).
+Predictive models for _toxicity_ and _drug-likeness_ are also supported.
 * _Substructure and similarity search_ works out-of-the box for the imported data and can efficiently be utilized for querying databases with the help of Postgres chemical cartridge.
 * In order to further explore collections of molecules, one can use advanced tools like _diversity search_